OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Abstract**, ckecking this box makes the class abstract.
 This prevents the creation on documents of this class.
 Abstract classes are used only for derivation of other classes.
 * **Java Class** is the name of the original java class from which this class was generated.
 For manually created classes, its value is null.
 * **Cluster Selection** defines the strategy for cluster selection (see http://orientdb.com/docs/last/Cluster-Selection.html).
-* **Document Name Property** sets the parameter of the class, the value of which will show as a document's name in the list of documents.
+* **Document Name Property** sets the parameter of the class, the value of which will show as the document's name in the list of documents.
 * **Parent Document Property** sets the name of a property which refers to logical parent of an instance of this class.
 Parent hierarchy allows for easier navigation through you data.
 * **Default Tab** sets the tab that will show by default when you open a document.
 * **Default Sorting** defines property used by default for sorting.